Programming-inspire/100days---100Projects.github.io/#Day.35 - Simple_Landing_Page using React.js/README.md

 1. Download the Repository.
 2. Navigate to folder, open cmd to run -> `npm install`
 3. Next, -> `npm start`
-4. Sever has started, to view on the landing page in browser.
+4. Server has started, to view on the landing page in your browser.

 ## Demo